 Inundated with requests for loan extensions and deferred lease payments, they couldn’t keep up.
 Costs soared as customer experience plummeted.
 So they innovated.

-Our client decided to stop what their Agile Release Train was working on, pivot and reorganize their teams to focus on building product features that would alleviate stress on the call center and improve customer satisfaction.
+Our client decided to stop what their Agile Release Train was working on, pivot and reorganize their teams to enable focus on building product features that would alleviate stress on the call center and improve customer satisfaction.

 In 21 days, they were able to create self-service mobile and web capabilities.